hirnsturm/typo3-exceptionhandler/README.md

 # Advanced TYPO3 exception handler

 ## What does it do?
 This package offers a advanced TYPO3 exception handler.
-The purpose is that all errors will be send as mail to the warning_email_addr of your TYPO3 instance.
+The purpose is that all in production mode occuring errors will be send as mail to the warning_email_addr of your TYPO3 instance.

 ## Requirements
 - PHP 5.5 or heigher